gerardpc/eigenfaces/README.md

 ## Overview

-This is a simple implementation of the Eigenfaces algorithm for face recognition.
+This is a simple Python implementation of the Eigenfaces algorithm for face recognition.
 It is based on the paper [Eigenfaces for Recognition](http://www.face-rec.org/algorithms/pca/jcn.pdf) by Turk and Pentland, and follows the formulation given in a lecture by Steven Brunton from the University of Washington.